Picking the right salon management software is crucial.

 - Enhanced new client acquisition opportunities through MindBody Marketplace

-- Integrated payments through MindBody Payments (US & Canada only)
+- Integrated payments though MindBody Payments (US & Canada only)

 - Integrated email marketing suite (on Accelerate, Ultimate, and Ultimate Plus plans)